 - The National Institute of Environmental Research (NIER)

-Responsible for registrations, reduced registrations, amendments to registrations, and registration enquiries.
+Responsible for registrations, reduced/increased registrations, amendments to registrations, and registration enquiries.

 - The Korea Environment Corporation (KECO)

 Responsible for applications for pre-registration and confirmation of exemptions from registration.

 - The Ministry of Environment and Labor (MoEL)

 Responsible for the associated South Korea Occupational Safety and Health Act (OSHA) and the regulation of chemicals in the workplace (e.g., United Nations Globally Harmonized System of Classification and Labelling of Chemicals [UN GHS] implementation).

 An amendment to K-REACH, which was implemented on 01 January 2019, introduced changes within the regulation, including the need for pre-registration of existing substances.
 This pre-registration was required to be completed by 30 June 2019.
 Going forward, companies must:

 - Check if their products are within the scope of K-REACH

 - Exemptions from registration or Confirmation of Exemption from registration.

 Intertek is the single-source solution for compliance with the registration, testing, and documentation requirements of K-REACH.